C

 BOI Incentives Stacked with CBAM Compliance

 Factories installing rooftop solar can stack BOI incentives with CBAM cost reduction simultaneously.
 BOI Category 7.1 Renewable Energy provides 8-year corporate income tax (CIT) exemption plus 0% import duty on machinery.
 Factories in EEC zones receive an additional +50% tax benefit.
 March 2026 update: BOI has introduced stricter sustainability criteria — projects with measurable carbon reduction targets now qualify for +1 year CIT exemption.
 This means factories installing solar to reduce CBAM exposure can maximise their BOI benefits.
 Critical timing: the current BOI incentive cycle ends late 2026 — factories should begin the application process now.
-Read more at BOI Solar Incentives 2026
+Read more at BOI Solar Incentives 2026.
+See the domestic counterpart: Thailand carbon tax & Climate Change Act for factories.
+Before filing for BOI, size the real capital outlay first — see the factory solar installation cost breakdown to set the project value you will claim incentives against.

 Current BOI incentive cycle ends late 2026 — start the process now to secure full benefits